 Safety- Structure- Support

 De Paul’s residential program for alcohol and drug treatment is individualized based on the needs of each client.
 Clients live at the De Paul Treatment Centers location in downtown Portland while in residential treatment and have access to staff 24/7.
-Residential stays vary from a few weeks to more than three months.
+As of February 1, 2020, De Paul is a tobacco-free facility.
+Smoking cessation services and adjunctive therapy through prescription of Nicotine Replacement Therapy will be available based on an individual’s needs.
+Residential lengths of stay vary.
+Factors depend on the client’s needs, insurance and continuity of care.
 All De Paul residential services are gender-specific.
 Separate living quarters, treatment groups, meals and recreational activities for men and women facilitate the in-depth exploration of issues relevant to recovery from addiction.

 Clients in De Paul’s residential program have a primary counselor with whom they meet at least once a week.
 Every day, clients participate in groups that provide education, skills, and exercises to assist in making the transition to recovery.
 The groups are designed to educate and develop skills around the following areas: Alcohol and Drug Awareness, Recovery Planning, Life Skills, Support Systems, Physical Health and Mental Health.
-Dialectical Behavior Therapy (DBT) is a cornerstone of the program and clients participate in DBT groups five days a week.
-We offer family counseling and culture-specific groups in which treatment issues are addressed in the context of race, ethnicity, sexual orientation and/or cognitive abilities.
-Learn more about our residential program groups at De Paul:
+Dialectical Behavior Therapy (DBT) is a cornerstone of the program and clients participate in DBT groups four days a week.
+We offer family counseling, group programs, and peer recovery mentor services.

 Safety and structure are key components of the De Paul residential program.
-Clients work together and with their counselors to move through treatment and transition into lower levels of care (day treatment and outpatient treatment).
+Clients work together and with their counselors to move through treatment and transition into a lower level of care. (outpatient treatment).

 De Paul’s counselors are professionally trained to work with chemical dependency and co-occurring mental health disorders.
-De Paul has a medical team that is supervised by our medical director, Dr. Robert Buckler, a psychiatrist and addictionologist.
+De Paul has a medical team that is supervised by our medical director, Dr. Paul Conti.
 The team consists of a psychiatric nurse practitioner/family nurse and a registered nurse.

 Activities at De Paul

-In addition to groups, clients have two hours of yoga instruction per week with Living Yoga.
-Clients often participate in guided walks, have access to exercise equipment, and attend movie nights with the De Paul Alumni Association.
-Other outings may be arranged by staff such as cultural and sporting events.
+Clients often participate in guided walks and other recreational activities.
 Passes are granted to clients as they prepare to transition out of residential treatment.
 Passes can be used to go to 12 Step meetings or other approved activities in the community.